tomshaw/simplegrid/README.md

 # SimpleGrid - Zend Framework 2 Grid Controller Plugin

 SimpleGrid is a Zend Framework 2 controller plugin that makes it extremely easy and flexible to setup a custom grid in your application.
 SimpleGrid doesn't create a grid for you it just makes it much easier to develop one.
-SimpleGrid uses sessions and unique namespaces to distinguish from other grids developed on your system.
-By using sessions and unique namespaces grid states stay unique.
+SimpleGrid uses sessions and unique namespaces to remember sorting and search criteria and to uniquely distinguish grids developed on your system.
 Any input or pull requests would be greatly appreciated.

 ## Installation